delaneyj/datastar/code/go/site/static/md/examples/classes.md

 </div>
 ```

-Here we are using computed signal to store a boolean then use it to drive classes
+Here we are using computed signal to signals a boolean then use it to drive classes